20 Signs That A Woman Has Not Been Sexually Active

 Women who have not been sexually active may not have much knowledge about sex.
 They may not know about contraception methods, sexual health, or sexual pleasure.

 They may also not be familiar with the anatomy of the female reproductive system.
-A lack of sexual knowledge can be a sign that a woman has not been sexually active.
+This lack of sexual knowledge can be a sign that a woman has not been sexually active.

 3. Absence of STIs: